naef-lab/MultiSensor/README.md

 ![modelsoverview.png](images/modelsoverview.png)

-## Tutorial

 These three different models are implemented as part of the MSS package.

+## Tutorials

+There are three different tutorials to help use the package:

-Please see the tutorial Jupyter Notebook `tutorials/tutorial.ipynb` to see how to perform inference using these models.
+-[tutorials/tutorial.ipynb](tutorials/tutorial.ipynb): please see the main tutorial Jupyter Notebook  to see how to perform inference using the three models.
+-[tutorials/detrending raw glucose example.ipynb](tutorials/detrending raw glucose example.ipynb): this describes how to pre-process glucose CGM data via detrending.
+-[tutorials/Why add a 24-h rhythmic baseline to glucose?.ipynb](tutorials/Why add a 24-h rhythmic baseline to glucose?.ipynb): this provides an example to illustrate the motivation behind the underlying 24-hour baseline glucose rhythm in Model 1.

 ## Installation instructions